AI as a Co-CxO: More Than Just an Answering Machine

 AI as an answering machine saves minutes.
 AI as a co-CxO shapes years.

-The leaders who win in this next era will not simply use AI; they will build it into the way they lead.
+It preserves institutional memory, reinforces strategy, and challenges blind spots.
+The leaders who win in this next era will not simply use AI.
+They will build it into the way they lead.